Thug-Lyfe/database_ass_10/README.md

 The data was added with this method:

-Note: at line 36 one can just change the filename to one of the other three to add them to the database as well.
+Note: At line 36 one can just change the filename to one of the other three to add them to the database as well.

-Note_2: to do as this you need to have your csv files in the same dir as the notebook file like this:
+Note_2: To do as this you need to have your csv files in the same dir as the notebook file like this:
 ![dir_showcase](https://github.com/Thug-Lyfe/database_ass_10/blob/master/dir.png "dir")
 ```python
 import csv